gmzi/jobly-frontend/README.md

-This is the React frontend for Jobly, version 1.
+Exercise on registration, authentication and database management.

 Live demo: https://jobly-five.vercel.app

 TODOS:

-[] - Job.js: useHistory to redirect user to the targeted job after login [] - Filter search with more search terms (provided by the backend)
+- [ ]  Job.js: useHistory to redirect user to the targeted job after login
+- [ ] Filter search with more search terms (provided by the backend)